misho-kr/mesos-aurora-restful/README.md

 __Note: work in progress__

+RESTful server exposing API to interact with the [Apache Aurora scheduler](https://github.com/apache/incubator-aurora).

+You may also want to look at this [Review Request #23741](https://reviews.apache.org/r/23741) which enables REST calls to the service points of the Aurora scheduler that were available only through the Thrift protocol.

+## Purpose

 Aurora includes a powerful command-line tool that is used to send [all sorts of query and management commands](https://github.com/apache/incubator-aurora/blob/master/docs/client-commands.md) to the scheduler.
 Users can start, stop and monitor jobs that are controlled